Aqila-Farahmand/experiments-2025-joms-rag/README.md

 ## Project Overview

 The goal of this project is to design and evaluate a RAG-based system that offers reliable support to individuals managing hypertension.
-The system integrates information retrieval with generative language models to improve accuracy and relevance, especially in a health-sensitive context.
+The system integrates information retrieval with generative language models to enhance accuracy and relevance, particularly in health-sensitive contexts.

 Our methodology is rooted in two core principles:

 - **Privacy Preservation**: Ensuring that no sensitive patient data is exposed.
-- **Reliable Communication**: Generating medically appropriate, clear, and trustworthy responses in Italian Language.
+- **Reliable Communication**: Generating medically appropriate, clear, and trustworthy responses in the Italian Language.

 ---